cinemascience/website/docs/source/tutorial_viewers.rst

 Viewing Cinema Databases
 ------------------------
-*Note: Cinema databases should be viewed in Firefox to avoid security errors.*
+**Note: Cinema databases should be viewed in Firefox to avoid cross origin security errors.**

 The two basic Cinema viewers operate on the Cinema Spec D specification.
-In each case, CDBs are assumed to reside in a data/ directory.
-Each CDB consists of a default data.csv file with columns of data abstracts following Spec D requirements and any subdirectories needed for the data abstracts such as images or vti files or additional csv files.
+In each case, CDBs are assumed to reside in a **data/** directory.
+Each CDB consists of a default **data.csv** file with columns of data abstracts following Spec D requirements, :ref:`label_specifications`, and any subdirectories needed for the data abstracts such as images or vti files or additional csv files.
 The control of the database viewers is described below.

 Cinema:Compare
 ^^^^^^^^^^^^^^

-Cinema:Compare is designed to access the images within a CDB, providing sliders spanning the values in the databases in order to select a specific image or set of comparison images.
+Cinema:Compare is designed to access the images within one or more CDBs, providing sliders spanning the values in the databases in order to select a specific image or set of comparison images.
 Cinema:Compare can be downloaded from the `cinema_compare`_ GitHub page.
 This download will result in several directories and an **index.html**:

 .. code:: bash